Monday we bought a 2016 Winnebago Brave 31c. It’s retro, sleek, and four foot longer with a couple slide outs.

 We pretty much had to fight over this little table or one of us had to go work outside.
 Our new rig has three different workstations.

 And the front circle table, where I occasionally record my podcast.

 Even though our former RV only left us stranded once, we wanted to be in an RV that we could depend on for the long haul.
 A new RV means having access to the Winnebago warranty and service for the first year of owning our new RV.

 Plus, a new RV will allow us to continue traveling and exploring the country, without the stress of a twenty year old RV.

 How We Bought A 2016 Winnebago Brave 31C

 In agreement for becoming contributors for Winnebago, they gave us a family and friend’s discount on our RV.
-Also, in exchange for our monthly blogging contributions we’ll receive payment that covers all but $100 of our monthly RV payment.
+Also, in exchange for our monthly blogging contributions, we’ll receive payments that cover all but $100 of our monthly RV payment.
 This will allow us to live and travel in a much newer RV, without breaking the bank.

 How We Became Contributors for Winnebago

 Last year Alyssa and I found a sponsorship with an online job board called Snagajob.
 That sponsorship helped me land a different hourly wage job in all 50 states and travel across the entire country.
 Beforehand, I had heard good and bad things about sponsorships and to be honest, I didn’t know much about them.

 The sponsorship we had with Snagajob ended up being one of the best decisions we made during our travels.
 We still have a great relationship with them.
 After all, they helped finance our trip to all 50 states (including Hawaii and Alaska), sent us film equipment for our documentary, and helped me land a job in all 50 states (Note: Here I wrote a blog post about how we found that sponsorship and the cold email I wrote to get it).